Gaussian¶

 Core Usage

-When the Gaussian module is loaded in a job it will automatically set
+When the Gaussian module is loaded in a job, it will automatically set

-to the value of NSLOTS
+GAUSS_CDEF to the value of SLURM_NTASKS or SLURM_CPUS_PER_TASK,

 Note that any core settings on the command line or in the input file will override this.

-Please be aware that if you use the nproc
+Please be aware that if you use the nproc option, this must use the

-to avoid overloading compute nodes.
+requested by the job script), to avoid overloading the compute nodes.

 Segmentation violations¶